lqhl/scaling-book/index.md

 #     for hyperlinks within the post to work correctly.
 #   - please use this format rather than manually creating a markdown table of contents.
 toc:
-  - name: High-Level Outline
+  - name: 高层概述
-  - name: Links to Sections
+  - name: 章节链接

 # Below is an example of injecting additional post-specific styles.
 # This is used in the 'Layouts' section of this post.